Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Which Types of Cats Might Do Better with a Different Brand?

-Open Farm’s dry cat food indicates that it’s appropriate for all life stages.
-Its wet cat food doesn’t provide any specification.
-Therefore, if you want to feed your kitten wet food, you might be better off finding a different brand that clearly indicates that the formula is for kittens.
+Open Farm’s dry cat food indicates that it’s appropriate for all life stages, but its wet cat food doesn’t specify.
+Therefore, if you want to feed your kitten wet food, you might be better off finding a brand that indicates that the formula is for kittens.

 We also noticed that the recipes can contain a variety of produce, which very picky cats may not enjoy.
-For example, when we opened a package of Homestead Turkey Rustic Blend, it smelled strongly of lentils.
-This scent may deter some cats that don’t tend to enjoy eating vegetables and other plant-based foods.
+For example, when we opened a Homestead Turkey Rustic Blend package, it smelled strongly of lentils.
+This scent may deter some cats that don’t enjoy eating vegetables and other plant-based foods.

 Discussion of the Primary Ingredients (Good and Bad)